3D Optical Profiling Microscope

 - Requires sample cutting and processing for tracing by the detector

-With KEYENCE's VK-X Series, an X-Y scanner is embedded in the measurement unit.
+With KEYENCE's VK-X Series, a galvanometric scanner is embedded in the measurement unit.
 The laser light source scans across the surface of the target in the X and Y directions and acquires the surface data.

 The scanning principles are explained below.

-Laser microscopes utilize a special optical system consisting of a light source, a light receiving element (PMT), an objective lens, a half mirror, and a pinhole in order to perform both magnified observation and surface shape analysis.
+Laser microscopes utilize a specialized optical system consisting of a laser light source, objective lens, half mirror, pinhole, and laser light receiving element (PMT) to perform both magnified observation and surface shape analysis.

 Galvano scanner method: